What is Osgood Schlatter’s Disease?

 Activities that involve repetitive, strong quadriceps contractions, such as jumping, running, volleyball, basketball, soccer, gymnastics, dance, netball, and ice skating are most at risk.

 Osgood Schlatter’s disease presents in growing boys and girls as :

 - Local pain, swelling, and tenderness over the tibial tuberosity

-- Pain is experienced during exercise (e.g. running, jumping) or with direct contact, such as in kneeling.
+- Pain is experienced during exercise (e.g. running, jumping) or with direct contacts, such as in kneeling.

-- Quadriceps weakness can be present is chronic cases.
+- Quadriceps weakness can be present in chronic cases.